patrimart/jack-of-all-decorators-ts/README.md

 Ultimately, the goal of the **Decorators** module is to allow developers to create more readable code faster.

-### Compund Decorators
+### Compound Decorators
 It is possible (and desirable) to put more than one decorator on a method.
 The order in which the decorators are applied to the return value can be critical in many combinations.

-**Execuition order is from bottom-to-top!** If it helps, think of the value leaving the method and rising up through the decorators.
+**Execution order is from bottom-to-top!** If it helps, think of the value leaving the method and rising up through the decorators.

 **In this example, the value "string" will hit decorators `@a()`, `@b()` and `@c()` in that order:**
 ```ts